 R/LUC/2017/87.
 Conversion of the Heritage listed former Windsor Castle Hotel building for residential and commercial use and construction of a new 5-level apartment building in an L-shape around the Heritage building (in total 13 apartments and 3 food & beverage tenancies).
 Breach of the Auckland War Memorial Museum view shaft control (max. infringement of 2m at lift shaft).
 Breach of maximum building height control, with 13m permitted, and approximately 18.2 metre roof height proposed.
 The Local Board has requested public notification of this project given its scale and impact on a significant streetscape.
-At the time of publication, the notification decision has not been made.
+A decision was made to publicly notify this application on 7 August 2017.

 41 Jervois Road, Herne Bay